A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Introduction

-The study of line defects in subwavelength bandgap materials has had an immense impact on various technological applications.
-The capability of subwavelength devices to guide waves significantly below the diffraction limit is considered the key to the development of the next generation of communication, biomedical, quantum, and sensing technologies \cite{integrated-photonics,defect1,defect2,defect3,phononic1}.
-Similar interest has been devoted to photonic and phononic crystals, where the guiding of waves due to line defects was investigated both numerically and analytically \cite{santosa,ong1,ong2,brown1,brown2,brown3,brown4,fliss1,fliss2,fliss3,figotin}.
-However, this guiding phenomenon occurs only at scales that are comparable to the size of the unit cell of the microstructure.
+The study of line defects in subwavelength bandgap materials has had a major impact on various technological applications.
+The capability of subwavelength devices to guide waves significantly below the diffraction limit is pivotal to developing the next generation of communication, biomedical, quantum, and sensing technologies \cite{integrated-photonics,defect1,defect2,defect3,phononic1}.
+These subwavelength structures are often referred to as \emph{metamaterials}.
+Similar attention has been devoted to photonic and phononic crystals, where wave guiding phenomena induced by line defects have been investigated both numerically and analytically \cite{santosa,ong1,ong2,brown1,brown2,brown3,brown4,fliss1,fliss2,fliss3,figotin}.
+However, in these classical settings, the guiding phenomenon typically occurs at scales comparable to the unit cell size of the microstructure.